sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 Printer Automata
 ----------------

-Before we move to the use cases for the reactive loop, we must describe how the worker represents the printer state.
-The worker is easily modelled as a finite-state machine.
+Before illustrating the reactive loop with use cases, we should describe how the worker represents the printer state.
+The printer is easily modelled as a finite-state machine.
 Each state indicates what the printer is currently doing, which action to take or monitor, and which messages sent by the supervisor are valid.
-The supervisor also requests the state on different opportunities, which allows it to perform update and send commands.
+The supervisor requests the state on different opportunities, which allows it to update its own state and send commands.
 The figure below shows a simplified version of the FSM: there are three normal states, which models the regular process; one special state catches errors to allow the worker to recover.

 ![](figures/full_fsm.png)

 After the initial startup, the worker goes by default to the **ready state**.
 This is the normal state to wait for print jobs from the server.
 When a print message is received, the worker goes into an **printing state**, monitoring the physical printer until it has finished.
 It sends progress update to the supervisor but does not accept any message.
 Once the job is done, the printer is not readily available as the item must be retrieved from the printer box.
-The worker transitions into a **waiting for retrieval** state.
-It can not accept a new job in this state.
-It simply waits for a signal that the human operator has retrieved the item.
+Instead, the worker transitions into a **waiting for retrieval** state.
+It simply waits for a signal that the human operator has retrieved the item, so that it can finally go back to the **ready state** and accept a new job.

 Whenever the worker detects an issue with the printer, it goes into the **error state**, waiting for recovery.
 Indeed, when the printer fails, the item is most often in an unknown condition.
-An operator must look into the printer box, extract and discard the item, and clean up the mess.
-Then he can signal that the printer is ready for a new job.
-Notice also how there is a path at startup to the error state: if ones pulls the plug while printing (for an emergency stop), the worker will go and stay in error state when coming back online.
+An operator must look into the box, extract and discard the item, and clean up the printer.
+Then he can signal that the recovery is done, which resets the job and moves the printer to the **ready state**.
+Notice also there is startup path directly to the error state: if ones pulls the plug while printing (for an emergency stop), the worker will go and stay in error state when coming back online.

 This automata represents the internal workings of the printer.
 But from the point of view of the supervisor, the worker can also be in an **offline state**, meaning communication is impossible.
 The worker may simply be turned off, or it may have lost the connection.
 The loss of server connection does not prevent the printer from performing some task.
 For example it might continue to print an item.
 This case has implications about what happens when a printer is offline but also when it comes back online.